-Perched on the banks of the Warrego River, you’ll find Cunnamulla 780km east of Brisbane and 140km north of the New South Wales border.
+Perched on the banks of the Warrego River, you’ll find Cunnamulla 780km west of Brisbane and 140km north of the New South Wales border.

 This town was once where bullock teams passed through and shearers spilled from bar windows; but today the small town is known for its natural outback beauty and outback hospitality.

 Here are ten things to do in Cunnamulla.

 Paying tribute to the region’s pastoral heritage, Aussie icon Slim Dusty often wandered the streets of Cunnamulla and popularised the tune, Cunnamulla Fella.

 In tribute to the well-known outback song, the giant Cunnamulla Fella in the centre of town is hard to miss.